 Another formula for calculating max heart rate that works well for healthy older adults and women of all ages is to subtract 64% of your current age from the number 211.

 A caveat that applies even when choosing the most relevant formula for you is that the number you arrive at could have a considerable margin-of-error.
-It might even be as much as 10 to 20 beats off.
+It might also be as much as 10 to 20 beats off.

 With these levels of uncertainty, some fitness experts question if these formulas are even worthwhile.
 In fact, in 2013 Runner’s World, which is usually obsessive about numbers, removed the Target Heart Rate Calculator from their site, saying that it had proven to be inaccurate.